by Mike Williams

 In a matter of hours, more than 1,000 users had signed up on Studiotime.

-Mike’s artist community was growing, and studios all around the world were contacting him, asking to be featured on his site.
+Mike’s artist community kept growing quickly.
+Soon, studios all around the world were contacting him, asking to be featured on his site.

-"I even had people asking to volunteer to become ambassadors, and asking for jobs!"
+"I even had people asking to volunteer to become ambassadors, and others in the music industry asking for jobs!"

 You can read more about Studiotime’s launch from Mike's article on Medium.

-After the successful launch and initial validation of his idea, Mike focused more on the development of the site.
+After the successful launch and initial validation of his idea, Mike focused more on the development of the site and on increasing the marketplace functionality.
 He started emailing his users and asking them questions: what problems were they having, what could be improved on the site, and so on.

 Mike also started iterating on the business model.
 His initial idea was to charge a commission from each booking, Airbnb style.